24/7 EMERGENCY +1 985 781 0804

 Total Funding Available $20,000,000 for each Fiscal Year through FY26

-Award Minimum No min/max award; however, the cost of the ultimate construction project (the project that will apply for a Bridge Project or Large Bridge Project grant) must be no less than $3.125M
+Award Minimum No minimum/maximum award, however the cost of the ultimate construction project (the project that will apply for a Bridge Project grant or Large Bridge Project grant) must be no less than $3.125M.

-Award Maximum No min/max award; however, the cost of the ultimate construction project (the project that will apply for a Bridge Projector Large Bridge Project grant) must be no less than $3.125M
+Award Maximum No minimum/maximum award, however the cost of the ultimate construction project (the project that will apply for a Bridge Project grant or Large Bridge Project grant) must be no less than $3.125M.

 Recipient Cost-Share/Match Requirements:

-Applicants must provide between 0 and 20% of the total project costs via non-Federal matching contributions.
+Applicants must provide 0-20% of the total project costs via non-Federal matching contributions.
 The total Federal contributions for the project cannot exceed the Federal share payable amounts in 23 U.S.C.
 120.

 *Required cost-share amounts are variable and based on project type and location.